henley-regatta/adventofcode2021/README.md

 ## Go
   * `go/day1part2.go` - It's not exactly idiomatic but it is better structured and (by virtue of parameters) it can solve both part 1 and part 2 in a single program.
+  * `go/day2part2.go` - More boilerplate conversion from the python version.

 ## Rust
   * `rust/day1part2.rs` - Again, this is a whatever-works answer.
 Rust's compiler